counsyl/stor/README.md

 # stor

-This project provides utilities for performing Posix file system IO and accessing object-based storage.
-The documentation for Counsyl Storage Utils can be viewed at https://github.counsyl.com/pages/dev/stor/
+This project provides a cross-compatible API for accessing Posix and OBS storage systems.
+The documentation for stor can be viewed at https://github.counsyl.com/pages/dev/counsyl-storage-utils/

 ## Running the Tests